Intervue/Data-structures-algorithms-for-interviews/README.md

 which has to be returned
 - Sometimes if the algo seems to be complicated move to a generalized format where the result is assumed to be N and you are solving it for some x by going from solution to problem, and then try to figure out the algo. (refer question 28.c for more clarification)

-### For Linked Lists: (methods that can be applied)
-- Use multiple variables to not loose track of the linked list and keep moving them ahead in a manner such that various operations can be done on a linked list
-- If you dont want a function to return a value of something, just send that value to the address of the variable by passing the address of variable as argument and accessing it has **
-- maintain hash table of addresses of the different nodes (first node has this address and so on) to access the value later without traversing
-- maintain multiple pointers.
-The pointers can be moved at different speeds as per requirements.
-- sometimes linked list while designed can have flags to make an algo possible
-- If linked list has a loop, and two pointers are taken one moving at double the speed of other, they will meet at some point inside the loop.
-The distance from the start of the list to the first node where the loop starts is equal to the distance from where they meet to the first node.
-- Linked list is generally is used to store large numbers which cannot be stored in an int or is used to store polynomials.
-If numbers are stored in linked list, you will have to apply your own operations (add, subt and so on for that)
-- Use general Data structures like stacks and queues or arrays to sometimes solve the algo.
-- Try connecting the end of the linked list to the front or make a loop to solve an algo.
-- To make games like snakes & ladders, we can use a linked list with a random pointer, next pointer and data.
-Whenever there is a ladder or snake, the random pointer will point there else it will be NULL.
-- Consider making additional connections (links to the new list or old list) for traversing or reference point of view when there are multiple things involved (random node eg:).
-New node sometimes can be added in the middle of the two nodes to maintain a connection and so on.
-- Linked list questions mostly can be solved by making connections using ptrs, reversing, having multiple ptrs, using different data structures etc.
-- You can traverse a double linked list both ways having a single pointer using XOR operation (question18)

 # General hash functions
 - take mod with number of elements present